MentsalIlnris/CS188-sp22/README.md

 Lecture reference materials

 ## Author
 MentsalIlnris热寂.
-These project is the assignment in AI course in CUG.
+These projects is the assignment in AI course in CUG.